Endobotm/RAT/README.md

 - New Idea: Splash Screen

 Note to Myself: FOR THE LOVE OF GOD FIX YOUR CODE.
-AND REDUCE ITS SIZE IT IS FUCKING MASSIVE
+AND REDUCE ITS SIZE IT IS FUCKING MASSIVE "Note of the dumbasses who can't find the project": it is in the test folder, because it is still testing...